ucdh/kiln-with-names-and-places/README.rst

-This repository contains the web and XML files for the Roy Bruce website.
+This repository contains the web files for the Roy Bruce website.